jruwaard/aph_ema_handbook/docs/lmm.md

 \index{nlme}

 Now, let's fit a mixed model to the data, to see whether the simulation parameters are detected.
-For this, we will use the 'lme' function, from package 'nlme' [@R-nlme].
+For this, we will use the `lme` function, from package `nlme` [@R-nlme].
 The code snippet below shows how to do this.

-The first argument of the lme function, 'Y \~ 1', specifies the fixed 'effect' (in this case: the mean intercept).
-The second argument, 'random = \~ 1 | id' specifies the random effect.
+The first argument of the lme function, `Y ~ 1`, specifies the fixed 'effect' (in this case: the mean intercept).
+The second argument, `random =~ 1 | id` specifies the random effect.
 In this model, intercepts are allowed to vary between participants.
 The fitted model is assigned to a variable ('fm'), which we will use later to study the fitted model.